 A Breakdown of the Challenges in Data Collection:

-- Volume and Variety: Companies need to manage vast amounts of data across various dimensions of ESG, which can be overwhelming without the right systems in place.
+- Volume and Variety: Companies need to manage vast amounts of data across environmental, social, and governance dimensions simultaneously.
+This spans multiple tiers of their supply chain.
+Without purpose-built ESG data management systems, the task becomes overwhelming.

-- Accuracy and Reliability: Ensuring that the data collected is accurate and reliable is crucial for meaningful ESG reporting.
-This often involves setting up rigorous data validation and auditing processes.
+- Accuracy and Reliability: Ensuring that collected data is accurate and reliable is crucial for meaningful ESG reporting.
+This is especially true under CSRD, where third-party assurance of sustainability disclosures is mandatory.
+Therefore, organizations need rigorous data validation and documented audit trails.

 Take the proactive next step to ESG compliance with our free-to-download ESG Checklist.